Drawing / Export Add-on¶

 replace text by a filled rectangle

-ignore text at all
+ignore text entirely

 An implementation agnostic representation of DXF entity properties like color and linetype.
 These properties represent the actual values after resolving all DXF specific rules like “by layer”, “by block” and so on.